Ireland signals may widen asset sales

 Ireland has agreed to sell a minority stake in energy company, the Electricity Supply Board (ESB), which analysts said could generate 2 billion euros.

-Dublin is also considering selling a 25 percent stake in former state carrier Aer Lingus AERL.I, which would yield close to 100 million euros based on its current share price of 75 cents.
+Dublin is also considering selling a 25 percent stake in former state carrier Aer Lingus, which would yield close to 100 million euros based on its current share price of 75 cents.